slidevjs/slidev/docs/guide/faq.md

 ## Positioning {#positioning}

 Since Slidev is web-based, CSS is the primary way to position elements.
-Here are some useful tips to position elements:
+Here are some useful tips for position elements:

 ### Grids And Flexboxes